 This recipe comes together with just a handful of ingredients in no time.
 It's perfect for busy weeknights or when you're craving some comfort food.
 Customize them to your liking by adding your favorite herbs or toppings.

 It's the perfect side dish for any meal, whether a holiday feast or a simple weeknight meal.
 If you love potato recipes, try these Garlic Rosemary Roasted Potatoes or these Crispy Air Fryer Smashed Potatoes.
+Need a dairy-free version?
+Try these Almond Milk Mashed Potatoes.

 - Potatoes: Yukon Gold or Yellow Potatoes, peeled and cut into 1-inch chunks.
 These potatoes work best for this recipe because they're creamy and flavorful.